Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Introduction

 \subsection{Outline}

+Our article could be of interest to two different communities.
+To reach out to both, we deliberately choose to make the presentation detailed and include the necessary background material on non-smooth optimisation and low-rank approximation.

-In Section~\ref{sec:prelim}, we collect some preliminary results that are useful in the convergence analysis of alternating projections.
+The first, theoretical part of the paper addresses the convergence of the QAP \eqref{eq:qap}.
+In Section~\ref{sec:prelim}, we collect some preliminary results that are useful in the convergence analysis of the (Q)AP.
 We then revisit the main contributions of the paper in more details in Section~\ref{sec:contributions} and compare them with the existing literature in Section~\ref{sec:related}.
 The properties of quasioptimal metric projections are studied in Section~\ref{sec:qoptimal}.
-The following Section~\ref{sec:convergence} is devoted to the method of quasioptimal alternating projections and its local convergence for non-convex sets.
-Two applications of the method to low-rank matrix and tensor approximation are considered in Section~\ref{sec:lowrank}.
-Some auxiliary results, proof details, and a summary of fast low-rank approximation methods can be found in the Appendix.
+The following Section~\ref{sec:convergence} is devoted to the QAP and their local convergence for non-convex sets.

+The second, numerical part considers two applications of the QAP.
+We present an introduction low-rank matrix and tensor approximation in Subsections~\ref{subsec:lrm}-\ref{subsec:qoptimal_lowrank}.
+In Subsection~\ref{subsec:nonnegative}, we continue the investigation of \cite{jiang2023nonnegative, sultonov2023low} on using the (Q)AP to compute nonnegative low-rank approximation.
+We introduce a new application of the (Q)AP to low-rank approximation in entrywise norms in Subsection~\ref{subsec:maximum}.

+We formulate possible directions of further research into the QAP in Section~\ref{sec:conclusion}.
+The appendix contains some auxiliary results related to our theory.
+Additional numerical experiments and an overview of the optimality properties of low-rank approximation methods can be found in the supplementary material.